Is there Benzene in Suncreen?

 A total of 14 sun care product lots with benzene concentrations of 2 ppm or more are sold across four different popular brands—Neutrogena, Sun Bum, CVS Health, and Fruit of the Earth.
 A full list of the sun care products that tested positive for benzene and their ppm levels can be found here.
 (Scroll to page 12 for chart.)

-The presence of a cancer-causing chemical in sunscreens and after-sun care products is concerning.
+The presence of a toxic, cancer-causing chemical, such as benzene, in sunscreens and after-sun care products is concerning.
 Several studies have shown that the chemicals in sunscreen can be found in high levels in the bloodstream after they are applied to the skin.

 Valisure is the same pharmacy that detected the probable carcinogen NDMA in Zantac and other ranitidine products, which led to sweeping recalls of the heartburn medication and the April 2, 2020 market withdrawal of all ranitidine products.

 What is Being Done About Benzene in Sunscreen?

 On May 24, 2021, Valisure issued a petition to the FDA calling on the agency to recall batches of sunscreen and after-sun care products it identified as having levels of benzene that put human health at risk.
 The petition also calls on the FDA to take several steps to protect the public including:

 - Conducting investigations into the manufacturing of sun care products

 - Notifying the public about the presence of benzene in the products and recommending safer alternatives